howtographql/howtographql/content/frontend/react-urql/3-mutations-creating-links.md

 ---
 title: "Mutations: Creating Links"
-pageTitle: "GraphQL Mutations with React & Apollo Tutorial"
+pageTitle: "GraphQL Mutations with React & urql Tutorial"
-description: "Learn how you can use GraphQL mutations with Apollo Client.
-Use Apollo's `<Mutation />` component to define and send mutations."
+description: "Learn how you can use GraphQL mutations with urql.
+Use urql's 'useMutation' hook to define and send mutations."
 question: Which of the following statements is true?
-answers: ["Only queries can be wrapped with the 'graphql' higher-order component", "'<Mutation />' component allow variables, optimisticResponse, refetchQueries, and update as props", "When wrapping a component with a mutation using 'graphql', Apollo only injects the mutation function into the render prop function", "GraphQL mutations never take any arguments"]
+answers: ["The 'useQuery' hook is also used for mutations", "The 'useMutation' hook accepts only the mutation and returns its current state and a function that accepts variables", "The 'useMutation' hook accepts both a mutation and variables and returns a function", "GraphQL mutations never take any arguments"]
 correctAnswer: 1
 videoId: ""
 duration: 0
 videoAuthor: ""
 ---

-In this section, you'll learn how you can send mutations with Apollo.
+In this section, you'll learn how you can send mutations with urql.
 It's actually not that different from sending queries and follows the same three steps that were mentioned before, with minor (but logical) differences in the last two steps:

-1. write the mutation as a JavaScript constant using the `gql` parser function
+1. write the query as a JavaScript constant using the `gql` parser function
-1. use the `<Mutation />` component passing the GraphQL mutation and variables (if needed) as props
+1. use the `useMutation` hook passing the GraphQL mutation as the first argument
-1. use the mutation function that gets injected into the component's `render prop function`
+1. use the `executeMutation` function passing the variables and receive the result

+The different here is that `useMutation` only accepts the mutation as its only argument.
+It still returns an array of `[result, executeMutation]`.
+The `executeMutation` function accepts variables as its first argument and returns a promise of the mutation result.
+The `result` will be updated with the mutation result as well.

 ### Preparing the React components